 All drivers must stop and submit to checkpoints according to California Vehicle Code 2814.2(a).

 At the checkpoint, an officer will ask the driver to roll down the car window and ask to see their license and registration.
 Then, the officer will attempt to engage the driver in conversation as a way of assessing potential impairment.
-Drivers who do not stop and comply with an officer’s instructions can be charged with obstruction of justice or DUI if they show signs of impairment.

 If drivers do not show signs of impairment, they must be permitted to move along without additional delay.
 Officers can only ask drivers to pull over for further evaluation if there is probable cause or reasonable suspicion of impairment.

-If an officer suspects impairment and asks the driver to exit the vehicle, drivers can decline to take field sobriety or pre-arrest breath or cheek swab tests.
+If an officer suspects impairment and asks the driver to exit the vehicle, drivers can decline to take field sobriety or pre-arrest blood alcohol content (BAC) or cheek swab tests.
 Such tests are optional and can be refused without penalty.
-This refusal, however, does not mean the driver cannot still be arrested for DUI based on other DUI indicators.

 These other indicators may include:

-- Smelling of alcohol or marijuana
+- Smell of alcohol or marijuana

 - Slurring words